MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-D-Exportation-Importation-Animals-Including-Poultry-Animal-Products/part-93-Importation-Certain-Animals-Birds-Fish-Poultry-Certain-Animal-Bird-Poultry-Products-Requirements-Means-Conveyance-Shipping-Containers/subpart-D-Ruminants/section-93.400.md

 *Fever tick, Rhipicephalus annulatus, Rhipicephalus microplus,* and any other species of tick determined by the Administrator to be a vector of bovine babesiosis and specified on the Internet at *https://www.aphis.usda.gov/animalhealth/disease-status-of-regions.*

-*Flock.* Any group of one or more sheep maintained on common ground; or two or more groups of sheep under common ownership or supervision on two or more premises that are geographically separated, but among which there is an interchange or movement of animals.
+*Flock.* Any group of one or more sheep or goats maintained on a single premise, or on more than one premises under the same ownership and between which unrestricted movement is allowed; or two or more groups of sheep or goats under common ownership or supervision on two or more premises that are geographically separated, but among which there is an interchange or movement of animals.

+*Flock of birth.* The flock into which a sheep or goat is born.

+*Flock of residence.* The flock:

+(1) Within which an individual sheep or goat was born, raised, and resided until exported to the United States; or

+(2) In which the sheep or goat resided for breeding purposes for 60 days or more until exported to the United States; or

+(3) In which sheep and goats for export were assembled for export to the United States and maintained for at least 60 days immediately prior to export, without any addition of animals or contact with animals other than through birth, on a single premises, or on more than one premises under the same ownership and between which unrestricted movement occurred.

+*Goat.* Any animal of the genus *Capra*.

 *Herd.* Any group of one or more animals maintained on common ground; or two or more groups of animals under common ownership or supervision on two or more premises that are geographically separated, but among which there is an interchange or movement of animals.